 At least 30 minutes.
 Portraits is my time to connect with you and really capture the essence of your love as a couple.
 You both got yourselves looking fabulous for the wedding, so when you look back, you are definitely going to want amazing portraits of you two!
 A wedding day is sometimes so hectic, that you both won’t get any time alone together, but a 30 minute portrait block will give you some time to enjoy each other, and also get a wide variety of lovely portraits!
-One of the best ways to get as many portraits as possible is by incorporating a First Look into your wedding, which I’ll talk about in the next question!
+One of the best ways to get as many portraits as possible is by incorporating a First Look into your wedding.

 What is a First Look?
 Should we consider one?